- Question 1: Who are the users of Malmi Airport?

 In practice the only way to properly stabilize the ground at Malmi Airport would be to cover the area with a lid on piles, as has been done at the beginning of nearby Lahti freeway.
 The area of Malmi Airport, however, would require a lid covering more than 120 hectares (300 acres), and the cost of proper stabilization would be astronomical.
 In addition, due to its several groundwater layers, the clay soil is so sloppy that it does not offer lateral support to the piles.
 Inexpensive residences on the clay ground of Malmi Airport is a housing-political pipe dream which upon realization will turn into the residents’ nightmare soon after the constructor’s warranty expires.

-Question 20: Isn’t there a ready-made infrastructure for housing at Malmi Airport?
+Question 20: Isn’t all the necessary infrastructure for housing already there at Malmi Airport?

 Answer: The fact that there already is electricity, waterlines and sewers in the suburbs around Malmi Airport does not mean that the “infrastructure is ready”.
 Even the asphalt-paved runways are not usable for road traffic due to their weight-carrying limits.